Classen Library

-The Classen Library, (Danish: Det Classenske Bibliotek) was a public library in Copenhagen, Denmark.
+The Classen Library (Det Classenske Bibliotek) was a public library in Copenhagen, Denmark.
 It was created from the private book collection of Johan Frederik Classen, at the time of his death in 1792.
 It was the third largest library in the city, surpassed only by the Royal Danish Library and Copenhagen University Library and existed until 1867 when it was merged with the latter.

-Its building at 38, Amaliegade now houses Det Konserveringsfaglige Videncenter, a centre for conservation.
+Its building at 38 Amaliegade now houses Det Konserveringsfaglige Videncenter, a centre for conservation.
 It was listed in 1918.

 History

 Site history

 The site was formerly part of the vast Sophie Amalienborg garden.
 Rgus karge property was listed in Copenhagen's new cadastre of 1756 as No. 61 in St. Ann's East Quarter.
 The property known as Amaliegade 38 was later referred to as No. 71 B. It was marked as No. 1340 on Christian Gedde's 1756 map of St. Ann's East Quarter.